 How many puffs are in Breztri Aerosphere inhaler?

-When the pointer is in the yellow zone, this means the inhaler is almost out of puffs and you should order a refill.
+- When the pointer enters the yellow zone, it means the inhaler is running low, and you should order a refill.

 Related questions